 Middlebury’s SAT Requirements

-In general, Middlebury College favours applicants who score in the top 9% on the SAT.
+Middlebury College generally favours applicants who score in the top 9% on the SAT.

 On a scale of 1600, the school consistently lowers the required SAT composite score to 1340, below which admission is deemed accomplished.